 After being flown back to the UK, Andy astounded people with his recovery by spending only 2 weeks in hospital being treated for his injuries before he was ready to make his first trip home.
 However before he could go home there was an urgent need for it to be made wheelchair accessible.
 The Soldiers’ Charity made an immediate grant to pay for a wheelchair ramp, alterations to the front entrance and a bed downstairs.

 In turn, Andy has become a passionate Ambassador for the Charity, helping us to raise funds and awareness.
-He has undertaken two tandem skydives, taken part in the St Helen’s 10K Run, abseiled down the Big One in Blackpool and countless other activities.
-Andy has now been medically discharged from the Army and in late 2012 became a father to William.
+He has undertaken two tandem skydives, taken part in , St Helen’s 10K Run, abseiled down the Big One in Blackpool, the Warrior Challenge in 2017 and countless other activities.
+Andy is an accomplished motivational speaker.
 His autobiography ‘Standing Tall: The Inspirational Story of a True British Hero’ was published in 2013, and is a powerful read.

 Andy says ‘After my discharge I chose to become even more involved with The Soldiers’ Charity because they support the full spectrum of the Army family.
 I have met amazing and inspirational people who test their physical and mental limit to raise much needed funds for others.
 I keep pushing myself forward to show other guys injured in service what can be done, that it’s not the end of the world and you can carry on as normal a life as possible.’